puyaalexxx/devhunters-fw/README.md

     - `"menu_slug" => "testing-settings"` - will be `testing-settings.php` file

-2. `"post-types-options-folder" => "options/posts/"`- this is the default folder where it will look for the settings, you can override it.
+2. `"post-types-options-folder" => "options/posts/"`- this is the default folder where it will look for the settings.
+   You can override it.

    Inside this folder, you will create php files with the custom fields.
 The files should match the post types names ( slugs):